 Before you write your first blog, get to know your audience.
 Who are you writing this content for?
 What do they want to know?
 Consider their interests while you’re deciding upon the subject matter of each blog.

 Make your assessment by creating buyer personas.
 Give your buyer a name, decide upon their job title, and consider their interests.
-Base these personas off of your current clients.
+Base these personas on your current clients.
 If you’re looking for help creating your buyer personas, try this free template or use the MakeMyPersona.com free tool.

 Step 2: Perfect your title and topic